hardwario/docs/tower/desktop-programming/mqtt-messages-management.md

 ### Publish message
 In this part of the tab, you can **Publish MQTT messages**
-- In the left input field, you just put the **topic of the message**, for example: `node/test`
+- In the left input field, you just put the **topic of the message**, for example, `node/test`
-- In the right input field, you just put the message that you want to send under the selected topic, for example: `test message`
+- In the right input field, you just put the message that you want to send under the selected topic, for example, `test message`

 After you click the **Publish** button you should see the message appear in the top part (if you are subscribed to the topic you selected)